FujikawaYouta/ball-action-spotting/README.md

 # SoccerNet Ball Action Spotting Challenge 2024 Baseline

-This repo is a fork of the [1st place solution](https://github.com/lRomul/ball-action-spotting) for the [SoccerNet Ball Action Spotting Challenge 2023](https://www.soccer-net.org/challenges/2023#h.vverf0niv2is).
+This repo is a fork of the [baseline for the SoccerNet Ball Action Spotting Challenge 2024](https://github.com/recokick/ball-action-spotting) for the [SoccerNet Ball Action Spotting Challenge 2024](https://www.soccer-net.org/challenges/2024).

-The 2024 Ball Action Spotting baseline was trained using weights from stage 2 of the solution above and transfer learning approach as desribed in step 3, with changes in focal loss with parameters gamma 1.0 and alpha 0.5.

-Thanks to the amazing work of the 1st place winner og the 2023 Ball Action Spotting Challenge Ruslan Baikulov!
+This repo stores the solution of SoccerNet Ball Action Spotting Challenge 2024 by Team Ai4sports.
+We tried some methods to improve the ability of classification.

 ## Quick setup and start